DOT Clearinghouse

 Here is what the DOT Clearinghouse is:

-• The DOT Clearinghouse is a secure, centralized database that stores critical information related to commercial drivers in the United States.
+• The DOT Clearinghouse is the clearing house for the secure, centralized database that stores critical information related to commercial drivers in the United States.

 • It provides employers with 24/7 access to driver records and medical information, helping them ensure that their drivers are qualified and compliant with all applicable regulations.
 Visit Clearinghouse DOT Basics.